Here are some basic principles that you should adhere to when designing chart scales

-Consistent Scale: This means that the scales used in different charts should have the same intervals and proportional sizes.
+- Consistent Scale: The scales used in different charts should have the same intervals and proportional sizes.
 This makes it easier for the viewers to compare the charts without any bias.
 For example, if you are comparing sales data of two products in two bar charts, make sure the scales for both charts are the same.

-Start at Zero: A good practice for designing scales is to always start your y-axis at zero.
+- Start at Zero: A good practice for designing scales is always starting your y-axis at zero.
 This prevents the exaggeration of differences between data points and helps viewers accurately represent the data.
-For example, a bar chart comparing the heights of different buildings should start at a zero baseline to accurately represent the height differences between the buildings.
+For example, a bar chart comparing the heights of different buildings should start at a zero baseline to represent the height differences between the buildings accurately.

 Example 1: Comparing Stock Prices

 Suppose you wish to compare the stock prices of two companies, Company A and Company B. You create two line charts to plot the prices over a year.
 To make this comparison fair and effective:

 - Use the same y-axis scale for both charts, starting at zero and incrementing logically (e.g., every $10).

 - Make sure both charts have the same time frame on the x-axis (in this case, one year).

 - Ensure that the size and overall appearance of both charts are consistent.

 Imagine you are comparing the unemployment rates of two countries over a five-year period.
 You create bar charts to plot the data.
 To make this comparison effective: